 of doing good (with technology whose marginal cost to them is next nothing) that we start to turn the 1000

-least sustainable orgnisatoins to some of the collaborative (abe zero sum) and most sustainable
+least sustainable orgnisatoins to some of the collaborative (abe zero sum) and most sustainable I assume that you do understand that the history of poverty and the

 battle of the sexes are completely intwined.
 Anyone ( my faimly

-and I trust) with the slightest understanding of how to change media for the greater good starts there
+and I trust) with the slightest understanding of how to change media for the greater good starts there the

 is no point coming to our next Yunus open space unless you can happily contribute to that wish of his;I can see